rgarifullin/ruby-httpclient-test/README.md

 * Wrest 2.2.0

 ## Results
-Ethon & Patron shows best performance (because they wrap libcurl).
+Ethon & Patron show best performance (because they wrap libcurl).
 Other libraries about 3-3.5 times slower.

 See [RESULTS.md](RESULTS.md) for full benchmark outputs